amajji/LLM-RAG-Chatbot-With-LangChain/README.md

 - docker run -p 8501:8501 streamlit: to launch the container based on our image

 To view our app, users can browse to http://0.0.0.0:8501 or http://localhost:8501

+If you are interested in deploying the LLM web application on AWS.
+Below a step-by-step guide to follow :
+**Step 1**: Push Your Docker Image to GitHub Container Registry (you can also use **Amazon Elastic Container Registry (ECR)**):
+- docker build -t ghcr.io/<your-username>/<your-repo-name>:latest . : To make sure that the Dockerfile is correctly set up to run the streamlit Q&A model.
+- echo $CR_PAT | docker login ghcr.io -u <your-username> --password-stdin : Log in to GitHub Container Registry ($CR_PAT is your GitHub Personal Access Token, which should have write:packages, read:packages, and delete:packages scope.)
+- docker push ghcr.io/<your-username>/<your-repo-name>:latest : Tag and push the image to GitHub Container Registry

+**Step 2**: Set Up AWS EKS (Elastic Kubernetes Service):
+- After creating an AWS account, you need to create an IAM user.
+To fully manage the EKS container, you should attach the following policies to your profil : AmazonEKSClusterPolicy, AmazonEKSServicePolicy, AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonEC2FullAccess, AmazonVPCFullAccess, IAMFullAccess, AmazonCloudFormationFullAccess, ElasticLoadBalancingFullAccess.

+- Once the IAM user has the necessary permissions and has been correctly created, you will see a success screen with the user’s Access Key ID and Secret Access Key.
+You need then to configure AWS CLI with the new user's Credentials using **aws configure** command.

+**Step 3**: Set Up AWS EKS (Elastic Kubernetes Service):
+- eksctl create cluster --name llama-cluster --region <region> --nodes 2 --node-type t3.medium --managed : This command creates on AWS a Kubernetes cluster named llama-cluster with 2 nodes of type t2.medium.
+- aws eks --region <region> update-kubeconfig --name llama-cluster : After creating the cluster, we run the following command to update kubectl to use the newly created EKS cluster.

+**Step 4**: Create Kubernetes Deployment YAML
+Create a llama-deployment.yaml to define your Kubernetes deployment for the Streamlit app.
+This will include details like container image, resources (CPU, memory), environment variables, etc.

+**Step 5**: Set Up GitHub Actions for CI/CD
+In your GitHub repo, create the .github/workflows/ci-cd.yaml file.
+This will contain the steps for building the Docker image, pushing it to GitHub Container Registry, and deploying it to AWS EKS.

+**Step 6**: Apply Kubernetes Deployment
+Once the GitHub Action is triggered (on push to the main branch), the deployment will be applied to the EKS cluster automatically:
+- kubectl apply -f llama-deployment.yaml
+- kubectl apply -f llam-service.yaml

+**Step 7** : Expose the Application (Service)
+Once the deployment is successful, expose the application using a LoadBalancer.
+Kubernetes will automatically provision an AWS ELB (Elastic Load Balancer).

+You can check the service’s external IP after it's created by running:
+- kubectl get services

+Once the LoadBalancer is up and running, access the Streamlit app via the EXTERNAL-IP provided by the service.

+In order to monitor and maintain the deployment, we can use the following commands:
+- kubectl get pods : check the status of your pods
+- kubectl logs <pod-name>: check the logs of the pod-name pod
+- kubectl scale deployment llama-deployment --replicas=3 : Sclale the deployment if needed.

 ## :chart_with_upwards_trend: Performance & results